zpvplegend/QR-code-generator/README.md

 You need to get an API key from ( https://api-ninjas.com/ ) , and add it in the code instead of "YOUR_API_KEY".

-To run this you need to run this in your terminal:
+To run this you need to run these in your terminal:

 ```pip install tkinter```